National Institutes of Health

 Stuttering is a problem that affects the flow of your speech.
 If you stutter, you may

 Stuttering can affect anyone.
-However, it is most common in young children who are still learning to speak.
+It is most common in young children who are still learning to speak.
 Boys are three times more likely to stutter than girls.
 Most children stop stuttering as they grow older.
 Less than 1 percent of adults stutter.

 Scientists don't fully understand why some people stutter.
 The problem seems to run in families.
-There is no cure, but stuttering therapy for young children can keep it from becoming a lifelong problem.
+There is no cure, but treatments can help.
+They include stuttering therapy, electronic devices, and self-help groups.
+Starting stuttering therapy early for young children can keep it from becoming a lifelong problem.